Tango992/Klik-BCA-Revamped/README.md

 ## Description:

 ### Background:
-> As an experimental project for [CS50x (Harvard's Introduction to Computer Science)](https://cs50.harvard.edu/x/2023/), I want to reimagine internet banking that we currently have, that is to change the 6 digit pin into a timed-based one time pin or OTP to provide more security.
-This website will also give a more modern look than the existing [BCA Internet Banking](https://www.klikbca.com/).
+> As an experimental project for [CS50x (Harvard's Introduction to Computer Science)](https://cs50.harvard.edu/x/2023/), I wanted to reimagine internet banking that we currently have, that is to change the 6 digit pin into a __timed-based one time pin__ or OTP to provide more security.
+This website will also give a more modern look to the existing [BCA Internet Banking](https://www.klikbca.com/) but still keeping it clean and simple.

 ### Technologies used:

-* Bootstrap
+* Python
 * Flask
+* JavaScript
+* OAuth 2.0
+* Jinja
 * HTML
 * CSS
 * SQL
-* JavaScript
-* Google OAuth
-* OTP
+* Bootstrap

 ## Highlights

 * __One-Time-Password.__ This is used througout login and all vital activities.
-* __Google Login.__ Although it seems counterintuitive to link a social profile with a banking account, turns out logging in with google means you don't have to type any more password.
+* __Google Login.__ Although it seems counter intuitive to link a social profile with a banking account, but logging in with a Google account means you don't have to type any more password.
 On top of that, the site will also ask for an additional OTP that will only be generated during registration.
 * __Theme Toggler.__ Made possible utilizing Bootstrap's light and dark mode and storing it to site's session with JavaScript.

 ## Setup

 1. Clone this repository.
 2. Activate virtual environment with:
 ```